-The New Acton Precinct is a hub for contemporary architecture, arts and food.
-Head to Monster Kitchen and Bar opens in new window in the foyer of the uber-cool Hotel Hotel for cocktails, before going across the street for a rustic meal at industrial-chic A Baker opens in new window (there’s often music or films in the courtyard too).
-Chill with a massage at Soma Day Spa opens in new window or catch a movie at Palace Electric Cinema opens in new window.
+The New Acton Precinct opens in new window is a hub for contemporary architecture, arts and food.
+There's plenty here to fill a day with hip urban action: chill with a massage at Soma Day Spa or catch a movie at Palace Electric Cinema, then head to Monster Kitchen and Bar in the foyer of the uber-cool Hotel Hotel for cocktails, before going across the street for a rustic meal at industrial-chic A Baker (there’s often music or films in the courtyard too).

 Face of a nation

-Just north of the CBD is the hip and evolving ’burb, Braddon.
-Dotted with cafés, bars and restaurants, and home to the new Ori building, an ultra-modern retail complex on Lonsdale Street, it’s a great spot to spend the afternoon exploring.
-After hours, have a pint of brewed-on-premises ale at BentSpoke Brewing Co opens in new window, then walk down to Eightysix opens in new window, where the chefs serve stunning mod-Oz dishes in vibey surrounds.
+Just north of the city centre is Canberra's hipster haven, Braddon opens in new window.
+Dotted with cafés, bars and restaurants, and home to the new Ori building, an ultra-modern retail complex on Lonsdale Street, it’s a great spot to spend the afternoon exploring quirky boutiques and design stores.
+After hours, get your craft beer fix at BentSpoke Brewing Co, then walk down to eightysix, where creative chefs serve stunning mod-Oz dishes in vibey surrounds.

 Each Sunday, people flock to the Old Bus Depot Markets opens in new window, where there are stalls packed with locally designed jewellery, fashion and homeware, as well as collectibles, flowers, produce and multicultural fare.
 When you’ve shopped to dropping, head to neighbouring Canberra Glassworks opens in new window, where you can watch artists blow creative pieces and tour the facilities.